Gualberto-Vannini/Book-Your-Hotel/README.md

 3. Filter for Reviews or Stars
 3. Single Page
 4. Hotel's position Map
-5. This detailed documententatios <3
+5. This detailed documententations <3
 ******************************************

 ***EXTRAS***